nocomplexity/masteringJupyterlab/docs/tip-installation.md

 No installation is needed!
 ```

-You can test Jupyterlab and build even nice notebooks using JupyerLite: [https://jupyterlite.github.io/demo](https://jupyterlite.github.io/demo)
+You can test Jupyterlab and build even directly your own notebooks using JupyerLite: [https://jupyterlite.github.io/demo](https://jupyterlite.github.io/demo)

 Or see other options to try it out directly on the [project Jupyter - Try ](https://jupyter.org/try) page.

 Of course, if you do not care about privacy and your freedom Google and numerous other companies offer also [full online notebook environments](https://colab.research.google.com/).
+Also [Microsoft Visual Studio  VSCode](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) offers a great builtin environment for notebooks!

 You can use JupyterLab as hosted environment using a hosted [JupyterHub](https://jupyter.org/hub) environment.